 Thomas Hanke

-only a few years, he already built himself a considerable reputation in his hometown.
-At first,his main focus lay at the traditional playing technique of the blues harp.
+Thomas Hanke, born in Leipzig - Germany, started playing mouth harp when he was 14.
+In few years, he already built himself a considerable reputation in his hometown.
+At first, his main focus lay at the traditional playing technique of the blues harp.
 Later, he started concentrating on amplified playing.
 Nowadays, he incorporates both styles in his work.

 Hanke is one of the few who was allowed by the GDR regime to play mouth harp as his profession (in 1988 he acquired the official licence with the highest possible grade in the category Jazz).
-Two years later, together with guitar player and singer Jörg Schneider, he founded the blues duo 'Last Fair Deal'.
+Two years later, together with guitar player and singer Joerg Schneider, he founded the blues duo 'Last Fair Deal'.
 Until 2006 almost 1000 concerts followed in clubs, cafes and at festivals.

-In this epoch, both CDs of Last Fair Deal were created: „Number One“ and „Another Lucid Moment“ (R.U.M.
-Records/ Löwenzahn-Verlag).
+In this epoch, both CDs of Last Fair Deal were created: Number One and Another Lucid Moment (R.U.M.
+Records / Loewenzahn-Verlag).
 Furthermore, Hanke was frequently booked by several bands and musicians for live concerts as a special guest, or for productions as studio musician.